 Finally, Curlie lists science sites, including news sites and those published by professional societies.

 Can you trust Wikipedia enough to use it as a source for your science paper or project?
-The answer is probably "no."
+The answer is probably "no." At its best Wikipedia is a tertiary/secondary source like an encyclopedia.
+If you're professor has asked you to dive into "the literature," that does NOT include Wikipedia.

 According to How Authoritative is Wikipedia , errors that do not look like outright vandalism can persist for days or even weeks.
 Wikipedia simply lacks rapid and reliable fact checking.